casa-uoft/website/src/content/post/our-brand-new-website-is-now-live.md

 🤖 **Office Hours Visual**: Check out the visual schedule for our office hours and connect with us whenever you need.

-🤖 **Course & Stream Guides**: Access comprehensive guides to help you navigate the Cognitive Science program and choose the best courses and streams for your academic journey.

 Also, we have more exciting additions that are coming soon:

+⏳ **Course & Stream Guides**: We are working on comprehensive guides to help you navigate the Cognitive Science program and choose the best courses and streams for your academic journey.

-⏳ **Upcoming Merch Shop**: Our merch shop will open soon!
-Stay tuned for exciting CASA merchandise that you can proudly wear.
+⏳ **Merchandise Shop**: Merchandise shop is part of our plan for our new website.
+Stay tuned for exciting cognitive science merchandise that you can proudly wear.

-⏳ **Community Resources**: We are also working on providing a variety of resources for our community, which will be available on the website shortly.
+⏳ **Community Resources**: Variety of cognitive science resources for our community is getting ready, which will be available on the website shortly.

 Visit our website at [**insert website URL**] and explore all the new features.
 We’re excited to continue supporting our vibrant community with this enhanced digital experience.